 Bard College at Simon's Rock is a wonderful choice for students pursuing a Physics degree.
 Great Barrington, Massachusetts is located in a quiet, tranquil, outlying area.

 Any student pursuing a degree in Physics needs to check out Amherst College.
-Located in Amherst, Massachusetts, affords a secure, suburban atmosphere for scholars.
+This school is situated in the suburban region of Amherst, Massachusetts, close to stores and other entertainment.